MiglenaDimitrova/LocalFood/README.md

 - Consumers/Users:

 The user can be registered or not.
 Unregistered users can see producers and products, as well as information about farmers' markets.
-Registered users can additionally create their own collection of manufacturers, as well as evaluate manufacturers.
+Registered users can additionally create their own collection of producers and remove them, as well as evaluate producers.
 -  Farmer's markets:

 Information on farmers' markets.
 -  Administrator:

-The administrator can add, change and delete the categories of the offered products, the products themselves and the profiles of the manufacturers, as well as the information about the markets.
-You can add countries and areas to them.
+The administrator can add, edit and delete the categories of the offered products, the products themselves and the profiles of the producers, as well as the information about the markets.
+He can add, edit and delete countries and regions.
 - Search engine:

 There is a simple search engine that searches the products.